CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 In the same way as LÖVE is calling the `love.conf(t)` function we have defined in `conf.lua`, LÖVE will also:

 - call `love.load(arg)` once when the program starts.
-- call `love.draw()` very frequently to redraws the window.
+- call `love.draw()` very frequently to redraw the window.

-We call these `callback` functions as LÖVE decides when to call them but we get to write what they do.
+We call these `callback` functions as LÖVE decides when to call them but we get to write what they do. (todo: ale wonders what rich means...)

 In this very first version our game is loading the `fireboat.png` image and drawing it at the coordinates `175, 500`.

 Our application is ready to run!